With grateful acknowledgement to Jenny

 I’m not saying you must be romantically involved with both members of an existing couple.
 What I am saying is that your partner’s other relationship can and probably will affect you relationship.

 If one member of the couple wants to have nothing to do with you, wants no contact or communication with you, or seems reluctant to even acknowledge your existence, take this as a warning sign.
 The likelihood is rather high that this will lead to grief down the road.
 At the very least, it makes asking for the things you need significantly more difficult, and it forces your partner to separate her relationship with her other partner from her relationship with you, making time management, scheduling, and communication more challenging.

-- Understand that whether you are dating both halves of a couple, or forming a V relationship, there is an existing bond which is very important to the people concerned.
-The strength of that bond directly impacts the amount of love and energy available to you - the stronger the bond, the more goodies for you.
+Understand that whether you are dating both halves of a couple, or forming a V relationship, there is an existing bond that is very important to the people concerned.
+The strength of that bond directly impacts the amount of love and energy available to you—the stronger the bond, the more goodies for you.

 You cannot fix a broken relationship.
 If the couple is already having problems, adding a new relationship with you to the mix isn’t going to fix those problems.
 The stronger their relationship, the better the foundation for your relationship; and the more problems exist in their relationship, the more problems will likely occur in yours.

 Don’t become the go-between in the couple’s relationship.
 This is asking for trouble—and if things go badly, which they almost certainly will, you’re likely to end up being seen as the villain.

 Don’t expect someone else to be a go-between for you.
 If you are involved with one member of an existing couple, don’t expect the person you’re involved with to act as a go-between for you and the other partner.
 If you have questions or concerns about your partner’s other partner, talk to that person directly about them!

 Be clear what you need and expect from a relationship, and be clear that your lover or lovers are willing and able to meet your needs and expectations, or at least treat them with respect.